gawen/parikstra/README.md

 Request the itinerary's steps ...

-    steps = itinerary.steps

-... and iterate them
+Iterate the different steps of the journey

-    for i, step in enumerate(steps):
+    for i, step in enumerate(itinerary):
         print "#%d. %s => %s @ %s" % (i + 1, step.name, step.direction, step.time, )

 Here you go.